aidswidjaja/osu-mac/docs/issues/wineskin.rst

 If you tried all of that and Wineskin.app still won't open, you can try replacing Wineskin.app with a known working version.

-1. Download the Wineskin.app replacement from https://drive.google.com/drive/folders/1Gz5Y0M4WoMxTTwb5aHUccebO5AlVm3SN?usp=sharing
+1. Download the Wineskin.app replacement from https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/aidswidjaja/osu-mac/tree/main/src/wineskin or https://drive.google.com/drive/folders/1Gz5Y0M4WoMxTTwb5aHUccebO5AlVm3SN?usp=sharing

-2. Click **DOWNLOAD ALL** in the top-right corner of the screen
+    - If using Google Drive, click **DOWNLOAD ALL** in the top-right corner of the screen

-3. Google Drive will download this as a zip file.
+2. The file will download this as a zip file.
 Extract the zip file until you just have the Wineskin.app file
-4. Inside **osu!.app** (Right click > Show Package Contents) locate **Wineskin.app** - make a backup of it (you can just rename it to say something like Wineskin.app.backup if you want)
+3. Inside **osu!.app** (Right click > Show Package Contents) locate **Wineskin.app** - make a backup of it (you can just rename it to say something like Wineskin.app.backup if you want)
-5. Replace the old **Wineskin.app** with the replacement version you downloaded from Google Drive
+4. Replace the old **Wineskin.app** with the replacement version you downloaded from Google Drive

 Try and open it and see if everything works out.

 .. warning::

-    This is an experimental fix.
+    This is an experimental hotfix.
 Make sure you make a backup of your Wineskin.app before replacing it with this replacement version.

 ****